10 Reasons Why Agile Sprint Planning is Important

 - Clarify all the issues and confirm assumptions

-- Establish dependencies, if any, in the sprint backlog
+- Establish project dependencies, if any, in the sprint backlog

 - Bring consensus among everyone involved